Tymotheus/Cmentarz-Radosc/readme.md

+Note 16.02.2021:
+I have added basic search by the name of the client.

 Note 15.02.2021:
 For my database I have now working form for posting new data and showing data downloaded from the db.